Phenyo28/RBN-Health-Monitoring-Device-project-3-PD/README.md

 ## Challenges I faced when building this project
 During this project, I faced several challenges.
 The LCD screen was not working properly, it would turn on and off (and not work for a long time).
 Some components were overheating and some would not work when I connected them to my breadboard.
 The serial monitor failed to recognize certain components sometimes, to solve this I used an I2C scanner to correctly identify and connect the devices, which helped stabilize the system.
 The readings of my components were displaying slow.
+My ESP32 microcontroller burnt and was not responsive, this delayed the process as I had to source a replacement device before I could continue testing and integrating the components.

 ## Future Improvements
 For future improvements, I will add SpO₂ (oxygen saturation) and blood pressure monitoring to provide more comprehensive health tracking.
 I will also improve my mobile app to send push alerts for abnormal readings and implement AI-based data analysis to offer predictive health insights.
 I will expand cloud support beyond ThingSpeak to platforms like Firebase or AWS IoT, enabling more data storage, accessibility, and advanced analytics.